Subspecialty Examination Affiliate Program

 Program eligibility for internationally-trained physicians

-- Internationally-trained physicians already licensed and practising as subspecialists in Canada who do not have access to Royal College certification via a primary specialty.
+- PER-SEAP: Internationally-trained physicians already licensed and practising as subspecialists in Canada who are not Royal College certified in a primary specialty.

-- Internationally-trained physicians who are registered with a postgraduate office in an accredited Royal College subspecialty training program, but are not eligible to meet the prerequisite for subspecialty certification (Royal College certification in a primary specialty), based on the jurisdiction of their primary specialty training (i.e. primary specialty training was completed outside Canada or the United States.)
+- SEAP: Internationally-trained physicians who are registered with a postgraduate office in an accredited Royal College subspecialty training program who are not Royal College certified in a primary specialty.

-If you are an internationally-trained physician who is registered with a postgraduate office in an accredited Royal College subspecialty training program and you are interested in the SEAP program, please email the following information to the Credentials Unit of the Royal College to find out about your eligibility to apply.
+If you are an internationally-trained physician who is registered with a postgraduate office in an accredited Royal College subspecialty training program and you are interested in the SEAP program:

 - Subspecialty discipline